The Ralph Waldo Emerson House

 The stately federal-style Emerson House in Concord honors the life and memory of Ralph Waldo Emerson (1803-1882), a major author and influencer of the Transcendentalism movement of the 19th century.
 The property is registered as a National Historic Landmark.

-The Emerson House has been open to visitors in 1930, except in the winter months.
-It is located at 28 Cambridge Turnpike.
+The Emerson House at 28 Cambridge Turnpike has been open to visitors since 1930, except in the winter months.

 Concord has a population of approximately 18,000 residents, which may seem modest to some but bear in mind that it was only approximately 2,300 in the mid-19th century.
-From this small community (by today’s standards) sprung a philosophical and educational movement that powerfully impacted many of the leading writers of the day, including Henry David Thoreau and Louisa May Alcott.
+From this small community (by today’s standards) sprung a major philosophical and educational movement that powerfully impacted many of the leading writers of the day, including Henry David Thoreau and Louisa May Alcott.

 The remains of Emerson, Thoreau, and Alcott are buried at Sleepy Hollow Cemetery in central Concord.

 What to Read